Poundland to sell chilled and frozen food in 60 UK stores

 Poundland said it expected to open the first 20 shop-in-shops by the end of this month and the other 40 by early June.

-The move comes months after Poundland said it would be selling fewer items specifically valued at £1, with a wider range of products available for £2 and £5 as it expanded its “simple pricing” model.
+The move comes months after Poundland said it would be selling fewer items specifically valued at £1, with a wider range of products spread across the 50p to £5 price range as it expanded its “simple pricing” model.

+Mr Williams said the company would not be changing its name despite altering its pricing structure.

+“Being called Poundland doesn’t mean we have to sell things for just one pound.
+When was the last time you bought a pair of Timberlands in Boots or a biryani in Curry’s?” he said.

 Poundland has also been at the centre of speculation regarding a possible stock market listing or sale as its troubled South African owner Steinhoff looks to reduce its heavy debt burden.